Open Competition

 Step 4: Apply for admission to your institution of choice

-To apply for a LISS DTP studentship, you must also apply to join the Masters or a doctoral programme of your choice at King’s College London, Queen Mary University of London or Imperial College.
+To apply for a LISS DTP studentship, you must also apply to join a Masters or a doctoral programme of your choice at King’s College London, Queen Mary University of London or Imperial College.

 Please check your individual degree programme deadlines, as they may be earlier than the LISS DTP one, and ensure that you meet those as well.

 Students who have already applied for admissions and those who have applied in the previous academic year but have deferred entry do not need to re-apply.
 Current first year doctoral students are not required to submit a new admissions application.
-Your primary supervisor will still need to complete a supervisor reference form on your behalf for your LISS DTP application.

-• Start you application in King’s Apply
+• Start you application in King’s Apply.

 • You will be contacted by KCL Admissions to confirm whether you are eligible for the LISS DTP application fee waiver.
 Emails for application fee waivers will come from: admissions-payments@kcl.ac.uk.

 • Submit your application (please do this after you have received a response from KCL Admissions).
-The deadline for applications is 26 January 2024.
+The deadline for applications is 23rd January 2026, 17:00 GMT.

 Step 5: Complete the LISS DTP application forms

-1. An online LISS DTP student application form (either 1+3 or +3).
-Links to the forms are given under Step 6 below.
+1. An online LISS DTP student application form (either 1+3.5 or +3.5).

-4. You should request your transcript from the relevant university well in advance as they can take some time to be supplied.
+You should request your transcript from the relevant university well in advance as they can take some time to be supplied.
 If you are unable to supply a final transcript you should include an interim transcript to show your progress to date.
-If you are applying for a +3 (PhD only) studentship, we would expect to see transcripts for both undergraduate and masters degrees.
+If you are applying for a +3.5 (PhD only) studentship, we would expect to see transcripts for both undergraduate and masters degrees.
 Degree certificates are not acceptable; we need to receive transcripts with your module names/credits/grades listed on them.
 If your transcripts are in a language other than English please have them translated.

-All four parts must be submitted buy the deadline of 26 January 2024, 17:00 GMT
+All four parts must be submitted by the application deadline of 23 January 2026, 17:00 GMT.

 Additional notes: